 Self-compassion can be seen as three things, which we can practice regularly.

-Mindfulness – The awareness, the non-judgmental acceptance of whatever is happening to us right now.
-This includes our painful feelings.
-It is also means not becoming overidentified with our problems, where we lose perspective and tend to catastrophize what’s happening – making things worse.
+FIRST: Mindfulness (awareness) – The acknowledgement and non-judgmental acceptance of whatever is happening to us right now.
+This includes noticing, allowing and feeling our painful feelings.
+It also means not becoming overidentified with our problems, in which we lose perspective and tend to catastrophize what’s happening – making things worse.